jremington/Arduino_GPS_Conversions/README.md

 ## Interconvert WGS84 lat/lon, MGRS and UTM coordinate systems on Arduino

-This repository hosts a single Arduino program that is a collection of functions from other sources (with links to the originals) that functions to interconvert GPS coordinate systems WGS84, UTM and MGRS.
+This repository hosts a single Arduino program consisting of a collection of functions from several sources (with links to the originals) that operates to interconvert GPS location data, assuming coordinate systems WGS84, UTM and MGRS.
 Latitude is restricted to range from -80 to 84 degrees.

 No operational instructions are given here, but the test program should run "out of the box" and demonstrates the basic features.
 It generates 500 lat/lon pairs uniformly distributed around the Earth, converts each pair to the corresponding MGRS 15 character string, converts that string back to UTM, then converts the UTM back to lat/lon.